The Role of Inner Halo Angular Momentum (Spin) in Shaping Dark Matter Bars in Milky Way Analogs: Results

 \subsection{Angular Momentum Over Time}

 Angular momentum transfer plays a pivotal role in galaxy dynamics, governing the co-evolution of bars and their surrounding halo.
 Figure \ref{fig: Angular Momentum} displays the dynamics of the angular momentum transfer over time by the dark matter bar, halo and the stellar bar.
 The angular momentum flows from the barred stellar disc to the DM halo as discussed in prior works \citep{Athanassoula2003,Athanassoula2005,Berentzen2007,MartinezValpuesta2006,Dubinski2009} The transfer of angular momentum is driven by orbital resonances, and primarily by the corotation resonance (CR), inner Lindblad resonance (ILR) and outer Lindblad resonance (OLR) as shown in previous studies \citep{Athanassoula2003,MartinezValpuesta2006,collier_dark_2019,Chiba2024-bh}. \\ For the stellar bar, we considered the region $R \leq 20 kpc$ and $|z| \leq 3 kpc$ while for the dark matter bar, we analysed the region $ R \leq 10 kpc $ and $|z| \leq 3 kpc$.
 The dark matter halo was analysed within the radial range $ 10 kpc \leq R \leq 25 kpc $ and $|z| \leq 10 kpc $. \\ The stellar bar, as it evolves, interacts dynamically with the DM halo, and it transfers angular momentum to the halo and consequently loses it.
 The DM halo gains angular momentum over time, and the DM bar, being embedded in the halo, also exhibits a similar trend except for $S100$.
 The $S100$ model displays that the DM bar in correspondence with its stellar counterpart loses angular momentum over its evolutionary phase.
-This trend is displayed since the initial angular momentum of DM bar is much larger than the outer DM halo in $S100$ model.\\ As discussed, the $SM100$ model exhibits delayed triggering of the stellar bar, as shown in Figure \ref{sm100 angular}, which displayed the transfer of angular momentum occurs primarily in the later period of its evolutionary phase.\\ The DM halo exhibits a larger absolute gain in angular momentum, as shown in the bottom panel of each model in the Figure \ref{fig: Angular Momentum}, whereas the normalised plots reveal that the DM bar experiences a greater relative growth.
+This trend is displayed since the initial angular momentum of DM bar is much larger than the outer DM halo in $S100$ model.\\ As discussed, the $SM100$ model exhibits delayed triggering of the stellar bar, as shown in Figure \ref{sm100 angular}, which displayed the transfer of angular momentum occurs primarily in the later period of its evolutionary phase.\\ The upper panel of Figure \ref{fig: Angular Momentum} shows the angular momentum $L_z$ of each component normalised by its own maximum absolute value over the simulation duration, i.e.: